Public comment period now open

 You might be really careful to look after yourself and your health, but your GP needs to be on the same page.

-Some men find that their GP refuses to test them!
+Some men discover that their GP refuses to test them!
 Other men don’t even know that they need to be tested even if they HAVE NO SYMPTOMS.

 The 2016 Guidelines badly need updating.
 Men can die from prostate cancer, or they can have their cancer detected early enough to have more choice about treatments.